 Address: 99, Yulgok-ro, Jongno-gu, Seoul | 서울특별시 종로구 율곡로 99 (와룡동)

 Changdeokgung is considered by many to be the most harmonious and lovely of all of Seoul’s palaces.
-It’s Huwon or Secret Garden is incredibly lush and picturesque.
+Its Huwon or Secret Garden is incredibly lush and picturesque.

-TIP | The Huwon at Changdeokgung is quiet because the only way you can enter is via guided tour, which you can book here.
+VISITING THE SECRET GARDEN | The Huwon at Changdeokgung is quiet because the only way you can enter is via guided tour, which you can book here.
 Once you’re inside though, you don’t really have to stick with the tour.
 You can just wander around by yourself to take pictures.
-Keep in mind that Changdeokgung is closed on Mondays.
+Keep in mind that Changdeokgung Palace is closed on Mondays.

 Deoksugung Stone-wall Road